 should complete the community survey so the district can plan for quantities.

 There are two ways for families to access free breakfast and lunch for students:

-1. VISD bus drivers will deliver meals to designated pick up locations around Vashon.
+- 1. VISD bus drivers will deliver meals to designated pick up locations around Vashon.
 See the route information and schedule to find the time and location of your

 Vashon Senior Center